 In dozens of complex internal investigations, Kelly has guided clients to identify and root out wrongdoing at all levels of organizations.
-In regulatory inquiries, Kelly's collaborative and creative approach creates opportunities for her clients to efficiently address the government's interest.
+In response to DOJ, SEC, and other regulators’ inquiries, Kelly's collaborative and creative approach creates opportunities for her clients to efficiently address the government's interest.
 In structuring and assessing clients’ compliance programs, she has guided clients to improve programs both proactively and in the face of government interest.
-In commercial litigation, she has led teams of attorneys prosecuting and defending actions in state and federal courts nationwide.
+In commercial litigation, she has led teams of attorneys prosecuting and defending high stakes actions in state and federal courts nationwide.

 Kelly’s ability to communicate and bring people together includes a cutting-edge knowledge of technology and the law.
 She is the exception to the rule that most people who are skilled at understanding technical complexity are not very good at communicating about it.
-This combination helps her to help her clients leverage technology as an offensive and defensive tool to comply with data privacy requirements, manage risk, avoid discovery pitfalls and detours, and uncover the facts.
-Even in matters where she has not been retained as trial counsel, clients come to Kelly for assistance developing litigation strategies that conserve resources and meet clients' needs.
+This combination helps her to assist her clients plan for and manage their cybersecurity risk, leverage technology as an offensive and defensive tool to comply with data privacy requirements, avoid discovery pitfalls and detours, and uncover the facts.
+Even in matters where she has not been retained as trial counsel, clients come to Kelly for assistance developing litigation strategies that conserve resources and strategically advance litigation.

-Kelly has partnered with clients in a range of industries to conduct assessments of compliance programs, to develop and revise internal compliance policies and procedures, including codes of conduct, investigations, dealer due diligence, anti-bribery and litigation readiness policies, and to train employees on compliance.
-She has investigated and litigated cases involving the Foreign Corrupt Practices Act (FCPA), anti-kickback statutes, data privacy and cyber breach, environmental and securities fraud, defamation, trade-secret misappropriation, sexual harassment, and unfair competition.
+Kelly has partnered with clients in a range of industries, including healthcare, technology, industrial manufacturing, cybersecurity, transportation, and youth services, to conduct internal investigations, prosecute and defend interests in litigation, conduct assessments of compliance programs, to develop and revise internal compliance policies and procedures, including codes of conduct, investigations, dealer due diligence, anti-bribery and litigation readiness policies, and to train employees on compliance, and to.
+She has investigated and litigated cases involving the Foreign Corrupt Practices Act (FCPA), anti-kickback statutes, healthcare fraud, data privacy and cyber breach, public corruption and official misconduct, environmental and securities fraud, defamation, trade-secret misappropriation, sexual harassment, and unfair competition.
+Kelly recently served as an Assistant Special Prosecutor appointed to investigate police officers involved in connection with the shooting of Chicago teenager Laquan McDonald.

 Kelly is a Certified Information Privacy Professional (CIPP-US) and a member of the International Association of Privacy Professionals.
-She is an adjunct professor of law at Loyola University Chicago School of Law.
-She has presented extensively on electronic discovery and the ethical implications of technology.
-She is an active member of the Seventh Circuit Pilot Program on Electronic Discovery, selected to serve as a member of the Steering Committee and the co-chair of the Education Committee.
+She has been an adjunct professor of law at Loyola University Chicago School of Law.
+She has presented extensively on the ethical implications of technology and cybersecurity.
+She is an active member of the Seventh Circuit Council on eDiscovery and Digital Information (formerly the Pilot Program on Electronic Discovery), selected to serve as a member of the Steering Committee and serves as the co-chair of the Education Committee.
 Kelly is also a member of the Sedona Conference Working Groups 1 and 9, contributing as a co-author and conference faculty member.

 EducationLoyola University Chicago School of Law, J.D., 2000